 Richard Baldridge has been a director of Viasat since 2016.
 Mr. Baldridge joined Viasat in 1999, serving as Executive Vice President, Chief Financial Officer and Chief Operating Officer from 2000, as Executive Vice President and Chief Operating Officer from 2003.
-Mr. Baldridge was appointed President and Chief Executive Officer in November 2020 and assumed the role of Vice Chairman in July 2022.
+Mr. Baldridge served as President and Chief Executive Officer from November 2020 through July 2022, and served as Vice Chairman from July 2022 until his retirement in June 2023.
 In addition, Mr. Baldridge serves as a director of Ducommun Incorporated (NYSE: DCO), a provider of engineering and manufacturing services to the aerospace and defense industries, and EvoNexus, a San Diego based non-profit technology incubator.
 Prior to joining Viasat, Mr. Baldridge served as Vice President and General Manager of Raytheon Corporation's Training Systems Division from 1998 to 1999.
 From 1994 to 1997, Mr. Baldridge served as Chief Operating Officer and Chief Financial Officer for Hughes Information Systems and Hughes Training Inc., prior to their acquisition by Raytheon in 1997.
 Mr. Baldridge's other experience includes various senior financial and general management roles with General Dynamics Corporation.
 Mr. Baldridge holds a B.S.B.A. degree in Information Systems from New Mexico State University.